-This is a linear model with 1 + 4 + 7 coefficients, which is typically identified by constraining the $\sum{i=1}^{5} \alpha_i = 0$ and $\sum{j=1}^{8} \beta_j = 0$.
-The corresponding ANOVA display is shown in Figure 1.
-We shall describe each column in turn:
+This is a linear model with 1+4+7 coefficients, which is typically identified by constraining the $\sum{i=1}^{5} \alpha_i = 0$ and $\sum{j=1}^{8} \beta_j = 0$.
+The corresponding ANOVA display is shown in Figure 1:

-- For each source of variation, the degrees of freedom represent the number of effects at that level, minus the number of constraints (the 5 treatment effects sum to zero, the 5 airport effects sum to zero, and each row and column of the 40 residuals sums to zero). - The total sum of squares-that is, $\sum{i=1}^{5} \sum{j=1}^{8} (y{ij} \bar{y}{..})^2$ -is 0.078 + 3.944 + 1.417, which can be decomposed into these three terms corresponding to variance described by treatment, variance described by airport, and residuals. - The mean square for each row is the sum of squares divided by degrees of freedom.
+- For each source of variation, the degrees of freedom represent the number of effects at that level, minus the number of constraints (the 5 treatment effects sum to zero, the 8 airport effects sum to zero, and each row and column of the 40 residuals sums to zero). - The total sum of squares-that is, $\sum{i=1}^{5} \sum{j=1}^{8} (y{ij} \bar{y}{..})^2$ -is 0.078 + 3.944 + 1.417, which can be decomposed into these three terms corresponding to variance described by treatment, variance described by airport, and residuals. - The mean square for each row is the sum of squares divided by degrees of freedom.
 Under the null hypothesis of zero row and column effects, their mean squares would, in expectation, simply equal the mean square of the residuals. - The F-ratio for each row (excluding the residuals) is the mean square, divided by the residual mean square.
 This ratio should be approximately 1 (in expectation) if the corresponding effects are zero; otherwise we would generally expect the F-ratio to exceed 1.
 We would expect the F-ratio to be less than 1 only in unusual models with negative within-group correlations (for example, if the data y have been renormalized in some way, and this had not been accounted for in the data analysis.) - The p-value gives the statistical significance of the F-ratio with reference to the F{ν_1,ν_2} , where ν_1 and ν_2 are the numerator and denominator degrees of freedom, respectively.
 (Thus, the two F-ratios in Figure 1 are being compared to $F{4,28}$ and $F{7,28}$ distributions, respectively.)
 In this example, the treatment mean square is lower than expected (an F-ratio of less than 1), but the difference from 1 is not statistically significant (a p-value of 82%), hence it is reasonable to judge this difference as explainable by chance, and consistent with zero treatment effects.
 The airport mean square, is much higher than would be expected by chance, with an F-ratio that is highly statistically-significantly larger than 1; hence we can confidently reject the hypothesis of zero airport effects.

-More complicated designs will have correspondingly complicated ANOVA models, and complexities arise with multiple error terms.
-Figure 2 illustrates in the context of an agricultural experiment in which five different treatments (A,B,C,D,E) were applied to a 5×5 grid of plots in a latin-square2, and then treatment varieties 1,2 were randomly applied to 2 sub-plots within each main plot.
-The ANOVA table is divided into main-plot and sub-plot effects, with different residual mean squares for each part.
+More complicated designs have correspondingly complicated ANOVA models, and complexities arise with multiple error terms.
 We do not intend to explain such hierarchical designs and analyses here, but we wish to alert the reader to such complications.
 Textbooks such as Snedecor and Cochran (1989) and Kirk (1995) provide examples of analysis of variance for a wide range of designs.